myrrkel/pyzik/README.md

-Pyzik finds datas from albums directories name and saves albums in database.
+Pyzik finds datas from albums directories name and saves it in database.

-So you can find your music quickly.
+So you can find your music quickly, and play it.

 # Requirements

-				pip install qdarkgraystyle
+				pip install PyQt5
 				pip install python-vlc